 Sociology has been referred to as the science of society and people.
 The role of the sociologist is to research possible reasons and solutions to many of the world's pressing questions and issues.
 The AQA course begins the essential training of looking at these social phenomena from a sociological approach.
-Students will study inequalities in society and why they exist; they will look at why some people succeed in school whilst others fail.
+You will study inequalities in society and why they exist.
+You will look at why some people succeed in school whilst others fail.

 The A Level will examine the role of religion in our communities and how it impacts people today.
 The last A Level topic will ask questions about crime and deviance, with particular interest as to why some people are criminal and others are not.
 All of these topics and questions will examine current research and help discuss potential solutions.

-Paper 1 - Education with Theory and Methods Paper 2 - Topics in Sociology
+In Year 12 you will study: Paper 1 - Education with Theory and Methods

+Paper 2 - Topics in Sociology

-Year 1 in sociology will be a preparation for the A Level paper 1 and half of paper 2.
-Students will study the sociology of education with research methods for paper 1, and for paper 2 the choice of topics will be 'The Family' and 'Households'.
-Students will be given a range of textbooks, revision guides, lectures, conferences and notes to help them better understand and prepare for the core themes and perspectives in sociology.
-Both of the topics covered are engaging and present interesting and challenging debates; these include: Labelling Theory, diversity, equality, and structures.
+The first year of A level sociology will be a preparation for the A level Paper 1 and half of Paper 2.
+You will study the sociology of education with research methods for Paper 1 and for Paper 2, the choice of topics will be 'The Family' and 'Households'.
+You will be given a range of textbooks, revision guides, lectures, conferences and notes to help you better understand and prepare for the core themes and perspectives in sociology.
+Both of the topics covered are engaging and present interesting and challenging debates; these include: Labelling Theory, diversity, equality and structures.